 Opening your brokerage has some similar considerations but with an expanded focus.
 In most states, opening your real estate brokerage firm also requires a special type of real estate license.

 In both cases, you are starting a business.

 Brokerage seeking entrepreneurs generally select one of four legal business structures: sole proprietorship, partnership, limited liability company (LLC), or a corporation.
 Here’s a basic breakdown of each:

-- Sole proprietorship– this is the most basic business entity.
+- Sole proprietorship – this is the most basic business entity.
 A sole proprietorship means that one person is solely responsible for a business’ profits and debts.

-- Limited Liability Company (LLC)– a structure that permits owners, partners or shareholders to limit personal liability, but still includes tax and flexibility benefits associated with a partnership.
+- Limited Liability Company (LLC) – a structure that permits owners, partners, or shareholders to limit personal liability but still includes tax and flexibility benefits associated with a partnership.

-Most real estate agents that work as independent contractors under the umbrella of a real estate brokerage operate as sole proprietors.
+Most real estate agents that work as independent contractors under the umbrella of a real estate brokerage firm operate as sole proprietors.

 If you start in business on your own and opt not to incorporate or form an LLC, by default, you are a sole proprietor.

 Sole proprietorship and partnerships are the most accessible business forms because they form naturally.
 You don’t have to declare either one.
-Once you or you and one more people start selling goods or services, you’re automatically a sole proprietor or partners.
+Once you or you and one more people start selling goods or services, you’re automatically a sole proprietor or partner.

 Companies and corporations require more effort to set up, but there are distinct financial and business benefits to each.